mtewes/qcprered/README.md

-Vizualization and Quality Control (QC) of KIDS pre-reduction on a run-by-run basis.
+Vizualization and Quality Control (QC) of KiDS pre-reduction on a run-by-run basis.

 Run `python qcprered.py -h` for help.